Understanding Worsted Weight Yarn: A Beginner's Guide

 Remember that not all worsted-weight, 2-ply yarns will behave the same way because the fiber content can also impact the yarn's drape, warmth, durability, and washing requirements.

-Worsted-Weight 4-ply yarn Examples
+Worsted-Weight 4-ply Yarn Examples

 Here are a few examples of worsted weight yarns with four plies